Ministry of Youth Development (New Zealand): History

 The Ministry of Youth Development has its origins in the Ministry for Youth Affairs (MYA), which was established in 1988 to advocate for the needs of young people in government policy priorities and the public policy process.
 While the MYA succeeded in fostering positive youth development and developing strong relations with young people, the Ministry struggled with capability, capacity and maintaining cross-governmental relations.
-In 1 October 2003, the Ministry was succeeded by the Ministry of Youth Development, which was created through a merger of the MYA and the youth policy functions of the Ministry of Social Development.
+On 1 October 2003, the Ministry was succeeded by the Ministry of Youth Development, which was created through a merger of the MYA and the youth policy functions of the Ministry of Social Development.

 In early July 2025, Radio New Zealand (RNZ) reported that MYD had advised several Youth MPs participating in the 2025 New Zealand Youth Parliament to remove references to contentious contemporary issues such as the Treaty Principles Bill, funding for Māori and Pasifika New Zealanders, and pay equity legislation.
-In addition, RNZ reported that the opposition New Zealand Labour Party had complained that speeches about "youth voice" and "freedom of speech" had been edited.
+In addition, RNZ reported that the opposition Labour Party had complained that speeches about "youth voice" and "freedom of speech" had been edited.
 In response, MYD's general manager John Robertson said that the Ministry was merely following protocols that it had adopted in 2022 and had merely advised Youth MPs to avoid content that could put them at risk of court litigation, defamation, copyright violations or breaching broadcasting standards since they were not protected by parliamentary privilege.
 The Minister for Youth James Meager also issued a statement denying that Youth MPs' speeches had been censored.
-MYD and Meager's statements were disputed by several Youth MPs including "Make it 16" spokesperson Thomas Brocherie, Gen Z Aotearoa spokesperson Nate Wilbourne and Lincoln Jones, who claimed that youth were being silenced.
+MYD and Meager's statements were disputed by several Youth MPs including Make It 16 co-director Thomas Brocherie, Gen Z Aotearoa spokesperson Nate Wilbourne and Lincoln Jones, who claimed that youth were being silenced.
 On 3 July, MYD issued a statement that it could have "better communicated" its email message to Youth MPs.